PPPD Support · Ontario

 Evidence-Based CBT for PPPD

-CBT is the most studied psychological intervention for PPPD, and it’s the spine of our work together.
+CBT is the most studied psychological intervention for PPPD.
 We work with the catastrophic predictions, the body-checking habits, and the avoidance patterns that keep the nervous system on alert.
-We rebuild the habit of trusting your legs.

 Nervous System Regulation

-Talk therapy that ignores the body is only doing half the job.
-We integrate breathing work, grounding practice, interoceptive retraining, and, where it fits for you, nature-based regulation.
-The aim is a nervous system that can tolerate stillness, tolerate motion, and tolerate uncertainty about both.
+We integrate breathing work, grounding practice, interoceptive retraining, and where it fits, nature-based regulation.
+The aim is a nervous system that can tolerate stillness, motion, and uncertainty about both.

 Honest About Scope

 Edna does not provide vestibular rehabilitation.
 That is physiotherapy delivered by trained vestibular physios.
-What she provides is psychotherapy that runs alongside your vestibular rehab, your GP care, and any medication your physician may recommend.
-If you don’t have a vestibular physio yet, we can talk through finding one in the GTA.
+What she provides is psychotherapy that runs alongside your vestibular rehab, GP care, and any medication your physician recommends.

 Collaborative, Not Siloed